Saint Catherine, Egypt: History

-In the 16th century BC, the Egyptian pharaohs built the way of Shur across Sinai to Beersheba and on to Jerusalem.
+In the 16th century BCE, the Egyptian pharaohs built the way of Shur across Sinai to Beersheba and on to Jerusalem.
 The region provided the Egyptian Empire with turquoise, gold, and copper.
 Well-preserved ruins of mines and temples are found not far from Saint Catherine at Serabit el-Khadim and Wadi Mukattab, the Valley of Inscription.
 They include temples from the 12th Dynasty, dedicated to Hathor, goddess of love, music, and beauty, and from the New Kingdom dedicated to Sopdu, the god of the Eastern Desert.

-Roman and Byzantine era

-Located at the foot of Mount Sinai, Saint Catherine's Monastery was the start of the city, constructed by order of Emperor Justinian between 527 and 565.
+Saint Catherine’s City was established between 527 and 565 CE, when Saint Catherine's Monastery was constructed at the foot of Mount Sinai by the order of Emperor Justinian.

-Modern township
+Modern township and tourist attractions

-Saint Catherine City is one of the newest townships in Egypt.
-The city includes a high school, a hospital, a police and fire brigade, hotels, a post office, a telephone center, and a bank.
+Today, Saint Catherine City is organized as a township.
+It has a high school, a hospital, a police and fire brigade, hotels, a post office, a telephone center, and a bank.

 The township's oldest settlement was in Wadi El Sybaiya, east of the city's monastery, where descendants of Roman soldiers, the Jebeliya, were accommodated.
 It started growing into a town after the tarmac road was completed in the 1980s and the tourist trade began.
-Many of the nomadic Bedouins moved to small settlements around the city's monastery, which collectively make up St Catherine Town.
+Many of the nomadic Bedouins moved to small settlements around the city's monastery, which collectively make up Saint Catherine Town.
 The districts of El Milga, Shamiya, Raha, and Nabi Harun form the core of the town, at the end of the tarmac road where the valleys of Wadi El Arbain (Wadi El Lega), Wadi Quez, Wadi Raha, Wadi Shrayj and Wadi El Dier connect to the main valley, Wadi Sheikh.
 There are settlements in Wadi Sheikh that date before the town and other smaller settlements in the valleys.
-Saint Catherine is the capital of the Municipality of Saint Katherine, which includes these outlying areas as well.
+Saint Catherine is the capital of the Municipality of Saint Katherine, which includes these outlying areas.

-The town's monastery lies in Wadi el Deir, opposite Wadi Raha (Wadi Muka’das, the Holy Valley).
-Mount Sinai can be reached from the monastery or, alternatively, from Wadi El Arbain where the Rock of Moses (Hagar Musa) and the Monastery of the Forty Martyrs are located.